 Two of the most common styles of performance in modern cinema are method and non-method acting (also known as naturalistic vs. stylized).
 The method actor’s job is to become one with the character’s mannerisms, dress, upbringing, etc. Essentially, he or she must be that character to the point where they are no longer distinguishable.
 Conversely, non-method or stylized acting relies on a more conspicuous approach to get the director’s point across.
 They will overact and hyperbolize certain characteristics in an effort to dramatize, or alternatively, to undercut for a comic effect.

 Daniel Day Lewis, in his Oscar Award-winning portrayal of oil tycoon Daniel Plainview in There Will be Blood (2009).
 Day Lewis perfectly exemplifies method acting as the audience truly believes that he has quote “abandoned his boy” in this powerful scene.

-Non-method acting was more common in early cinema where, in the absence of sound and voice, meaning was conveyed exclusively through gesture and expression.
+Non-method acting is much more similar to acting on the stage, and it was more common in early, silent cinema.
+In the absence of sound and voice, meaning was conveyed, often in an exaggerated way, through gesture and expression.

 John Cleese from the comedy troupe Monty Python.
 A perfect example of non-method or stylized acting.